Fentonhaslam/CV/README.md

 ## Fenton Haslam

 MSc in Quantum Encryption and its business applications and a passion for technology application in the everchanging volatile world.
-I am product focused individual with a tech background with ambitions to leave a positive dent in society.
+I am product focused individual with a tech background with ambitions to use Big Data and technology for long term utilitous applications.

 ## Skills